 Building Standalone Apps

-It's a good idea to read the best practices about Deploying to App Stores
+We recommend that you read the best practices about Deploying to App Stores

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux